History of the 13th Bromley Boys' Brigade Band

 In 1980 we became one of the founder members of Drum Corps United Kingdom (DCUK)) and to this day we are the only original corps still performing.
 Participating at the first ever Drum Corps UK finals at Birmingham's Alexander Stadium saw the Pacemakers take 6th place.

-This was also the year in which we performed in the EMI film “The Mirror Cracked" directed by Guy Hamilton and starring along side international film stars; Angela Lansbury, Elizabeth Taylor, Rock Hudson, Kim Novak, Geraldine Chaplin, Edward Fox and Tony Curtis.
+This was also the year in which we performed in the EMI film “The Mirror Cracked" directed by Guy Hamilton "of James Bond Fame" and starring alongside international film stars; Angela Lansbury, Elizabeth Taylor, Rock Hudson, Kim Novak, Geraldine Chaplin, Edward Fox and Tony Curtis.
 Plus a very young Pierce Brosnan in one of his film screen debuts.
-The screenplay required us to temporarily revert back to the 1950's with our old Bb Bugles and uniforms of that era.
+The screenplay required us to temporarily revert back to the 1950's with our old Bb bugles and uniforms of that era.

 Essential time-out for a souvenir photograph with international film star Kim Novak.
 A video clip from the "Mirror Cracked" can be found in the media section which was filmed on location at the St. Clere Estate, Heaverham, Kent,